zaynethedev/GorillaUI/README.md

 - Disconnect: Leaves the room that you are currently in.
 - Quit game: Closes your game.
 - Third person/FPC: Swaps between third person camera and first person camera.
 Also accessable by clicking "Q"
 - Gamemode selecter: Selects the gamemode that you click on.
+This menu is accesible by clicking the " ` " key.

 ### Features that are coming soon:
 - A modded lobby only GUI that includes mods such as: